Saifudieen333/E3dadia-calculator/README.md

 A free E3dadia grade calculator that helps Egyptian students calculate the score needed on final exams to reach their target overall grade.

+This project was created to reduce exam anxiety by replacing uncertainty with clarity.

 ## 🚀 Live Demos

 | Platform | URL | Features |